otoledan/corona_tracking_NYT/README.md

 To install `Pandas` follow these [instructions](https://pandas.pydata.org/docs/getting_started/install.html).
 To install `Bokeh` follow these [instructions](https://docs.bokeh.org/en/latest/docs/user_guide/quickstart.html#userguide-quickstart).

+### Load Balancing using Nginx (Optional)

+If you would like to load balance the server (ie have multiple servers running and have requests forwarded to different servers), then install Nginx.

+Follow these [instructions](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/) on how to install Nginx.

 ## Launching Project

 ### If using a Virtual environment